 The Rainbow is licensed for 48 children across the centre:

-Nursery (6 months to 2 1/2) – We usually have 6 - 9 infants and toddlers in the nursery, and aim for a ratio of 1 teacher to every 3 children.
+Nursery (6 months to 2 1/2) – We can have up to 12 infants and toddlers in the nursery, and we work on a ratio of 1 teacher to every 3 children.
 We provide opportunities for unhurried, responsive care and interactions with our tamariki; they benefit from familiar adults who know them and their families well.
 The Nursery and Preschool are side by side, so there’s lots of lovely interactions between our younger and older children.
 Transitions in the nursery are guided by the children, and loving, respectful and responsive relationships are fostered.
 Our experienced teachers are experts in working with our youngest tamariki, and provide a developmentally appropriate programme for this age group, with opportunities for exploration, communication and the development of skills.

 Preschool (2 - school) – Most days there are about between 35-38 children in the preschool, and we operate a ratio of 1 teacher to 7 children.
 We have a large open plan inside space, and our expansive and natural outdoor environment provides amazing opportunities for our children to explore, discover, learn and have fun.
-We offer an extension programme for our older children called Discovery Time.
-This group focuses on pre-school skills such as working in a group, contributing ideas, taking responsibility for self and others and listening to and respecting others; at the moment with such a big focus on our outdoor spaces there's lots of learning about the environment, sustainable and care of animals.
+We also offer an extension programme for our older children called Discovery Time; the focus being on pre-school skills such as working in a group, contributing ideas, taking responsibility for self and others and listening to and respecting others.
 Literacy, numeracy, Te Reo, theme work and group times are incorporated into all we do throughout the day.
 We also work with our families and local schools to provide individualised transitions to primary school.
-Our team of registered teachers and teachers-in-training provide a fun-filled learning programme for all, with opportunities for busy times and quiet cuddles.
+Our team of registered teachers provide a fun-filled learning programme for all, with opportunities for busy times and quiet cuddles.

 While your child attends The Rainbow we gather stories and photos of their learning and development and share them with our whānau via Educa - our online portfolio programme.
 We also print out hard copies for your children to enjoy at the centre.
 We seek your goals and aspirations for your child, and weave them into our individual and group planning.
 You are welcome to comment on stories and add your own.